Shubhcoder/loopi/README.md

-# Automa - Visual Browser Automation Platform
+# Loopi - Visual Browser Automation Platform

 A powerful Electron-based desktop application for creating, managing, and executing browser automation workflows with a visual node-based editor.